Your Internal Clock

 Nearly every living thing has a circadian rhythm, including humans.
-In people, the main mechanism that regulates circadian rhythm is located in the hypothalamus of the brain.
-Your circadian rhythm is like your internal clock.
-It’s synchronized with the changes in natural light at sunrise and sunset, and it’s what instructs you to sleep when it’s dark out and wake up when it’s light.
+In people, the main mechanism that regulates circadian rhythm – which is like your internal clock – is located in the hypothalamus of the brain.
+It’s synchronized with the changes in natural light at sunrise and sunset.
+More importantly, it’s what instructs you to sleep when it’s dark out and wake up when it’s light.
 Unfortunately, it doesn’t cancel out the problems associated with sleep disorders.

-Watch this informative video to learn more about your circadian rhythm and how it affects your body.
-You’ll learn why you tend to think more clearly in the late morning hours, and why you feel the urge to nap later in the afternoon.
+Watch this informational video to learn more about your body’s natural schedule and how it affects your body.
+You’ll learn why you tend to think more clearly in the late morning hours.
+You’ll also understand why you feel the urge to nap later in the afternoon.

 Sleep Dynamics + You